 Geophysical surveys can detect anomalies or variations in the subsurface that may indicate the presence of mineral deposits.
 For example, magnetic surveys can identify areas with elevated magnetism associated with certain minerals, while electrical resistivity surveys can detect variations in rock conductivity which can provide insights into potential mineralization.

-Geophysical surveys help geologists and exploration teams identify specific locations where mineral deposits are likely to be found.
+Geophysical surveys help geologists and mineral exploration teams identify specific locations where mineral deposits are likely to be found.
 This aids in target selection, helping to focus efforts and resources on the more promising areas for further exploration.

 Geophysical surveys can provide valuable information about subsurface geological structures such as faults, folds, and rock layers.
 Understanding these structures is critical for locating ore bodies and planning mining operations.